openstack/openstack-manuals/doc/networking-guide/source/misc-add-ha-for-dhcp.rst

   * - Host
     - Description
-  * - OpenStack controller host - controlnod
+  * - OpenStack controller host - controlnode
     - Runs the Networking, Identity, and Compute services that are required to deploy VMs.
 The node must have at least one network interface that is connected to the Management Network.
 Note that ``nova-network`` should